arangodb/docs/3.11/data-modeling-collections-database-methods.md

   initial sharding algorithm.

   The available sharding strategies are:
-  - `community-compat`: default sharding used by ArangoDB Community Edition before version 3.4
+  - `"community-compat"`: default sharding used by ArangoDB Community Edition before version 3.4
-  - `enterprise-compat`: default sharding used by ArangoDB Enterprise Edition before version 3.4
+  - `"enterprise-compat"`: default sharding used by ArangoDB Enterprise Edition before version 3.4
-  - `enterprise-smart-edge-compat`: default sharding used by smart edge collections in ArangoDB Enterprise Edition before version 3.4
+  - `"enterprise-smart-edge-compat"`: default sharding used by smart edge collections in ArangoDB Enterprise Edition before version 3.4
-  - `hash`: default sharding used for new collections starting from version 3.4 (excluding smart edge collections)
+  - `"hash"`: default sharding used for new collections starting from version 3.4 (excluding smart edge collections)
-  - `enterprise-hash-smart-edge`: default sharding used for new smart edge collections starting from version 3.4
+  - `"enterprise-hash-smart-edge"`: default sharding used for new smart edge collections starting from version 3.4

-  If no sharding strategy is specified, the default is `hash` for all collections, and `enterprise-hash-smart-edge` for all smart edge collections (requires the *Enterprise Edition* of ArangoDB).
+  If no sharding strategy is specified, the default is `"hash"` for all collections, and `"enterprise-hash-smart-edge"` for all smart edge collections (requires the *Enterprise Edition* of ArangoDB).
   Manually overriding the sharding strategy does not yet provide a benefit, but it may later in case other sharding strategies are added.